CheatBreakerNet/Client-API/mappings/README.md

 ## Backgrounds

-Servers are also required to provide background images, you will need to upload a `.png` version of the primary background (774x363 `primarybackground.png`) and a secondary background (447x172 `secondarybackground.png`) into the same folder as your `metadata.json`.
+**Partnered servers** are also required to provide background images, you will need to upload a `.png` version of the primary background (774x363 `primarybackground.png`) and a secondary background (447x172 `secondarybackground.png`) into the same folder as your `metadata.json`.
 Images should represent either the artistic style or the content of the server.
 Backgrounds should be free of marketing, text, and/or any logos (on the primary background) (that isn't part of a build).

 ## Regions